tilaatalarry/REACT/README.md

 ## 4. Import the Database
 You can use the backup file:

-bash
-Copy code
 mysql -u your_username -p nextjs_db < db/backup.sql

 ### Or run your own schema using:

-mysql -u your_username -p nextjs_db < db/schema.sql
+mysql -u your_username -p nextjs_db < db/tables.sql

 ## 5. Run the development server
-bash
-Copy code
 npm run dev
 Visit http://localhost:3000 in your browser.